inside top of book cover

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

 24a (18) Inflorescence a long, yellow foxtail.
 Leaves with prominent, white midrib, glabrous (not hairy) or with long hairs at margins near collar; ligule a thin membrane topped with tight packed hairs. { Grass forming impenetrable, close-set clumps in mesic to wet areas, particularly near streams.
 Elephant grass, Napier grass.
-[HAW - NAT] [GUM - NAT]
+[HAW - NAT] [FAC] [GUM - NAT]

 Cenchrus purpureus (Schumach.)
 Marrone